ArtiSinghDA/Sql-data-warehouse-project/README.md

   ---

+### 📊 Exploratory Data Analysis
+After building the warehouse, I performed EDA on the Gold layer to answer key business questions around customer distribution, sales performance, and product ranking.
+See [analytics/eda](./analytics/eda) for the full set of queries.

+  ---

  ## Licence

    This project is licensed under the [MLT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.